Counterfactually Evaluating Explanations in Recommender Systems: Methodology

-We admit that, in some large-scale settings, even finetuning in \textit{\acffull} might be expensive to perform.
+\para{Computational Cost.} We admit that, in some large-scale settings, even finetuning in \textit{\acffull} might be expensive to perform.
 This is the major limitation of our approach.
-As the first paper that demonstrates the possibility of using the counterfactual approach as evaluation, our main focus is its effectiveness of serving as a proxy of human judgments (which will be shown in the next sections) rather than efficiency optimization.
-We believe if the direction seems promising, then in the future the community can work towards algorithmic speedup.
-In fact, the problem of how to obtain the counterfactual models efficiently without full retraining is the exact topic of \textit{machine unlearning}~\cite{cao2015towards,bourtoule2021machine,gupta2021adaptive,guo2019certified}.
-It is an ongoing research area that studies, after removing samples from the training set, how to efficiently approximate the resulting models without retraining the models from scratch.
+As the first paper that demonstrates the possibility of using the counterfactual approach as an evaluation, our main focus is its effectiveness in serving as a proxy for human judgments (which will be shown in the next sections) rather than speed optimization.If the direction seems promising, then in the future, the community can work towards algorithm speedup.
+In fact, the problem of how to obtain the counterfactual models efficiently without full retraining is the exact topic of the ongoing research area of \textit{machine unlearning}~\cite{cao2015towards,bourtoule2021machine,gupta2021adaptive,guo2019certified}.
+For example, one simple speedup is to replace the retraining with influence function~\cite{koh2017understanding}.
 We believe as machine unlearning algorithms advance, our evaluation method will become more and more efficient.
 In addition, compared to the current approach of conducting online user studies, our method is still relatively fast.